How to start a land clearing business

 Here are 4 immediate steps to take:

-Step 8: Market your business and win your first jobs
+How do you market your business and win your first jobs?

+Build a simple website, claim a Google Business Profile, and start with direct outreach to the builders you met in Step 1.
 Your first marketing priority is a professional website.
 It does not need to be complex.
-It just needs to showcase your services, feature high-quality photos of your work, and provide a clear phone number.
+It needs to showcase your services, feature high-quality photos of your work, and provide a clear phone number.
 Many new owners hurt their credibility with a poor online presence.

 Next, create a free Google Business Profile.
 This is how customers find you on Google Maps.
 Fill out every section and encourage your first few clients to leave a review.
 Positive reviews are your most powerful marketing asset and can help you stand out immediately.